Since the project is a database, the content automatically related to the model itself.

 Click and drag a view by its name on the sheet from the Project Navigator.
 Releasing the mouse button above the print layout window, you can specify the scale of the view in the appearing menu.

-If you just want to copy a detail, e.g. from the floor plan do the following:
+If you just want to insert a cropped area, e.g. from the floor plan do the following:

-- Activate the window from you want to copy the content (in this example, this is the floor plan window).
+- Activate the view from you want to copy the content (in this example, this is the floor plan).

 - Choose Ribbon bar / Documentation / Plot layout / Copy part to plot layout command.